How a new Brighton restaurant is using it’s USP to maximise the dining experience.

 When international DJ Tim Healey launched Brighton’s brand new boho bistro last month, the vision was to provide great food with a soundtrack to match.

 Most restaurants agonise over menus, furniture and lighting, but often pay little attention to ‘background music’.
 This, it would appear, is something of a mistake, as the music we are listening to whilst eating can have a real impact on taste.

 Scientists call this modulating taste, (AKA ‘sonic seasoning’), whereby flavour perception can be altered – making the same food taste bitter or sweet – purely by sound.

-With such a diverse offering of food and drink across Brighton and Hove, each new restaurant is under more pressure than ever to find its own unique offering.
-Kooks’ narrative of an expertly chosen soundtrack enhancing their menu can only be a welcome addition to the scene.
+With such a diverse offering of food and drink across Brighton & Hove, each new restaurant is under more pressure that ever to find it’s own unique offering and Kooks narrative of an expertly chosen soundtrack enhancing their menu, can only be a welcome addition to the scene.

 Categorised in: Blog